 Doing more for our community

-From that first event and every year that’s followed, we’ve continued to work towards making a significant impact on the digital community in Toronto, now with over $400,000 raised for local charities.
+From that first event and every year that’s followed, we’ve continued to work towards making a significant impact on the digital community in Toronto, now with almost $500,000 raised for local charities!

 Organizations with impact

 Participating in HoHoTO year-round are a number of organizations who are helping to drive opportunity, diversity, and innovation in the workplace now and in the future.

 HoHoTO will be the hub that connects their workplace diversity efforts to engage more women and marginalized groups in entrepreneurial, digital, and engineering pursuits.
 We continue to lend our support to:

 YWCA Toronto with money raised going to YWCA Toronto’s Girls’ Centre